The Corporate Governance Review: Ghana

 Shareholders must approve the amount of remuneration payable to directors in their capacities as directors or as executive officers of the company.

 Shareholders are not prohibited from soliciting proxy votes prior to a general meeting of the company.
-Proxy battles are, however, not very common in Ghana.
+However, proxy battles are not very common in Ghana.

 The Companies Act allows a shareholder to propose a resolution on any matter and to provide to the company a statement on the proposed resolution for circulation to persons entitled to attend and vote at meetings.
-Shareholders are also permitted to provide statements on any issue already on the agenda of a proposed meeting for circulation to all shareholders prior to the holding of the meeting.
-These provisions allow shareholders to engage the board on issues that directors may for various reasons want to avoid discussing.
+Shareholders are also permitted to provide statements on any issue already on the agenda of a proposed meeting for circulation to all shareholders prior to the meeting being held.
+These provisions allow shareholders to engage the board on issues that directors may want to avoid discussing for various reasons.
 They encourage shareholders to be proactive, and to monitor and hold management accountable.

 iv Takeover defences